Xellouey/NikolayAIBot/ADMIN_PANEL_FIXES.md

 - Uses the existing `json/interface_texts.json` file for storage
 - Allows editing through admin panel categories (Buttons, Messages, Admin, Mail)
 - Shows current values and allows direct text replacement
-- Requires bot restart for changes to take effect (as specified in requirements)
+- Requires immediate updates for text changes to be visible

 ## How to Use the Text Settings